hu-cv/MSFSRNet/README.md

 # Experimental Datasets
 ## Image Denoising
 ###  Gray-Scale Image Denoising
+<font color=blue size=3>null</font>
-* **BSD68[1]** :BSD68 is a grayscale image converted from the CBSD68 dataset.
+* **BSD68 [1]** :BSD68 is a grayscale image converted from the CBSD68 dataset.
-* **Set12[2]** :Set12 is a collection of 12 grayscale images of different scenes that are widely used for evaluation of image denoising methods.
+* **Set12 [2]** :Set12 is a collection of 12 grayscale images of different scenes that are widely used for evaluation of image denoising methods.
 The size of each image is 256×256.
 ###  Synthetic Color Image Denoising
-* **CBSD68[1]** :Color BSD68 dataset for image denoising benchmarks is part of The Berkeley Segmentation Dataset and Benchmark.
+* **CBSD68 [1]** :Color BSD68 dataset for image denoising benchmarks is part of The Berkeley Segmentation Dataset and Benchmark.
 It is used for measuring image denoising algorithms performance.
 It contains 68 images. https://github.com/clausmichele/CBSD68-dataset
-* **Kodak24[3]** :Kodak24 includes 24 color images, all images are 500*500 in size.
+* **Kodak24 [3]** :Kodak24 includes 24 color images, all images are 500*500 in size.
-* **McMaster[4]** :The McMaster dataset is a dataset for color demosaicing, which contains 18 cropped images of size 500×500.
+* **McMaster [4]** :The McMaster dataset is a dataset for color demosaicing, which contains 18 cropped images of size 500×500.
 ###  Real-World Color Image Denoising
-* **SIDD[5]** :  SIDD includes about 30,000 noise images from 10 scenes, taken by 5 representative smartphone cameras, and generated their ground truth images. https://abdokamel.github.io/sidd/#sidd-benchmark
+* **SIDD [5]** :  SIDD includes about 30,000 noise images from 10 scenes, taken by 5 representative smartphone cameras, and generated their ground truth images. https://abdokamel.github.io/sidd/#sidd-benchmark
-* **DND[6]**:  It consists of 50 pairs of real noisy images and corresponding ground truth images that were captured with consumer grade cameras of differing sensor sizes.
+* **DND [6]**:  It consists of 50 pairs of real noisy images and corresponding ground truth images that were captured with consumer grade cameras of differing sensor sizes.
 For each pair, a reference image is taken with the base ISO level while the noisy image is taken with higher ISO and appropriately adjusted exposure time.
 The reference image undergoes a careful post-processing entailing small camera shift adjustment, linear intensity scaling and removal of low-frequency bias.
 The post-processed image serves as ground truth for our denoising benchmark. https://noise.visinf.tu-darmstadt.de/
 ## Image super-resolution
-* **Set5[7]** : The Set5 dataset is a dataset consisting of 5 images (“baby”, “bird”, “butterfly”, “head”, “woman”) commonly used for testing performance of Image Super-Resolution models.
+* **Set5 [7]** : The Set5 dataset is a dataset consisting of 5 images (“baby”, “bird”, “butterfly”, “head”, “woman”) commonly used for testing performance of Image Super-Resolution models.
-* **Set14[8]** : The Set14 dataset is a dataset consisting of 14 images commonly used for testing performance of Image Super-Resolution models.
+* **Set14 [8]** : The Set14 dataset is a dataset consisting of 14 images commonly used for testing performance of Image Super-Resolution models.
-* **BSD100[9]** : The BSD100 dataset is a dataset consisting of 100 images commonly used for testing performance of Image Super-Resolution models.
+* **BSD100 [9]** : The BSD100 dataset is a dataset consisting of 100 images commonly used for testing performance of Image Super-Resolution models.
-* **Urban100[10]** : The Urban100 dataset contains 100 images of urban scenes.
+* **Urban100 [10]** : The Urban100 dataset contains 100 images of urban scenes.
 It commonly used as a test set to evaluate the performance of super-resolution models.
-* **Manage109[11]** :The Manage109 dataset is a dataset consisting of 109 images commonly used for testing performance of Image Super-Resolution models.
+* **Manage109 [11]** :The Manage109 dataset is a dataset consisting of 109 images commonly used for testing performance of Image Super-Resolution models.

 References: <br>
 [1] Julien Mairal, Francis R. Bach, Jean Ponce, Guillermo Sapiro, Andrew Zisserman: Non-local sparse models for image restoration.
 IEEE 12th International Conference on Computer Vision, ICCV 2009: 2272-2279. https://doi.org/10.1109/ICCV.2009.5459452 <br>